 Breakfast is included.
 In towns, each hotel has its own restaurant where you can taste international or Slovenian meals, and you can also try Slovenian cuisine in local restaurants.
 Each hiking day passes by several mountain huts with restaurant facilities where you can get water and lunch.
 In the huts, you can order simple but tasty local food for dinner.

 Difficulty & terrain

 This holiday is appropriate for experienced hikers.
-Average walking distance is 12 km per day while total elevation gain is 3000 m and average daily elevation gain is 600 m (read more about difficulty grades).
+The average walking distance is 12 km per day while total elevation gain is 3000 m and the average daily elevation gain is 600 m (read more about difficulty grades).

 You will walk on hiking trails, some of them in the Alpine zone, with mostly rocky terrain.
 We strongly advise you to follow only marked trails and never shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 This tour can be organised between early July and early September.
 The itinerary contains routes that are closed to the public during winter and spring.
 The best month for hiking is August.
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired starting date when booking.